Royal New Zealand Air Force: Future of the RNZAF

 Following the successful modernisation of its maritime patrol and tactical airlift fleets with P-8 Poseidon and C-130J Super Hercules aircraft, the Royal New Zealand Air Force continues to prepare further re-capitalisation projects as set forth in the 2019 Defence Capability Plan and the Major Projects Report 2020.

-Foremost amongst these projects are the replacement of the Super Seasprite naval helicopters and the ageing Boeing 757s.
+Foremost amongst these projects are the replacement of the Super Seasprite naval helicopters and the aging Boeing 757s.
 Following a series of breakdowns in 2024, the NZ Government announced in December 2024 its search for an off-the-shelf replacement for the Boeing 757s.
 The Boeing 737 MAX 8 and Airbus A321neo were shortlisted for consideration, subject to final Cabinet approval.

 Although discussed in the media and defence circles from time to time, there are no current plans to re-instate the RNZAF's air combat capability.
 The strike wing was disbanded under the Labour Government in 2001 without replacement of the A-4 Skyhawk and Aermacchi MB-339 aircraft.